A WITCHY SECRET: BOOK 3

 She shook her head again, her hand covering her mouth.
-She stood close enough I could see tears shimmering in her eyes.
+She stood close enough I saw tears shimmering in her eyes.

 “I’m sorry,” I said again.
 “I think you need to talk to Aunt Nadine.”
-I stepped back with my hand on the door.
-“I have to go see about Danu.”
+My hand was on the door as I stepped back.
+“I have to go check on Danu.”

 He nodded, tears glistening in his own eyes.
 Just before I closed the door, I heard him say he had the same phone number.
 Not that he’d answered it over the past year.
-The back door slammed and I knew Danu had fled the house.
+The back door slammed as Danu fled the house.

 I didn’t know what to do about my uncle showing up unannounced after he’d just up and left with no word.
 I yanked the phone from my back pocket and called my mom as I ran toward the kitchen.